 What does that mean to us?
 It means that serving others must become a major part of our lives.
 One of the first areas in which we learn how to serve is in the context of the local church.
 We learn by serving each other.
 It is for this purpose that the Holy Spirit has given spiritual gifts to each believer.
-First Corinthians 12:7 tells us, "A spiritual gift is given to each of us as a means of helping the entire church."
-Pay close attention to the word "each".
+First Corinthians 12:7 tells us, "A spiritual gift is given to each of us so we can help each other" (NLT).
+Pay close attention to the word "each."
 We all have a spiritual gift, and God desires that each of us employ that gift for the purpose of serving others.

 As we unite together with other believers, we are made aware of needs within the body.
 As the needs become known, it gives each of us the chance to use our spiritual gifts in the way God intended.
 As we serve, we model the life of Christ.
-Finally, as we model the life of Christ, we truly are His disciples.
+Finally, as we model the life of Christ, we are truly His disciples.

-- you know y to find out? our spiritual gift(s)?
-If so write them out.
-If not, are you will-
+Do you know your spiritual gift(s)?
+If so, write them out.
+If not, are you willing to find out?

-When you unite with other believers-do you come to serve or be served? ◆ Do you believe that you are serving the Body of Christ to your fullest potential?
+When you unite with other believers, do you come to serve or be served?

+Do you believe that you are serving the Body of Christ to your fullest potential?
 How else can you serve?

-If you can serve in a greater way, would you be willing to share your hear with a pastor?
-Prayer Suggestion: "Lord Jesus, I want to know you.
-Thank you for giving me a spiritual gift to use in serving others.
-I pray that you will use me to my full est potential.
+If you can serve in a greater way, would you be willing to share your heart with a pastor?

+Prayer Suggestion: Lord Jesus, I want to know You.
+Thank You for giving me a spiritual gift to use in serving others.
+I pray that You will use me to my fullest potential.
 Give me courage to share my gifts with others.
-In Jesus' name I pray, amen!"
-Passages for Additional Study: Romans 12:4-9; 1 Peter 4:10-11; 1 Corinthians 12:4-9 Notes:
+In Jesus' name I pray, amen.

+Passages for Additional Study: Romans 12:4-9; 1 Corinthians 12; 1 Peter 4:10-11